evil-toast-nom-nom/add_yt_links_to_braindump/README.md

 # add_yt_links_to_braindump
-Add youtube timestamp links to brain dump sections referred to in this video: https://www.youtube.com/watch?v=vBFYI6PaZg4
+Add youtube timestamp links to brain dump sections referred to in this video: https://www.youtube.com/watch?v=vBFYI6PaZg4 (Thanks Andrew Kirby)

-Now you can more easily navigate the braindump without having to search for a time-stamp in a video.
+Now you can more easily navigate the braindump without having to search for a time-stamp in a video on youtube.
 Each section will have it's own, time-stamped link.

 e.g.